 The pharmacy has written procedures to help make sure the team works safely.
 Pharmacy team members record and review mistakes that happen and use this information and learning to avoid future mistakes.
 Pharmacy team members are clear about their roles and responsibilities.
 The pharmacy asks its customers and staff for their views and uses this to help improve services.
-It manages and protects people's confidential information and it tells people how their private information will be used.
+It manages and protects people's confidential information well and it tells people how their private information will be used.
 The pharmacy has appropriate insurance to protect people when things do go wrong.
 The pharmacy generally maintains the records that it must keep by law.
 However, the emergency supply and specials records were not always completed correctly which could mean that the pharmacy is not able to show exactly what has happened if any problems arise.

 Processes were in place for identifying and managing risks.
 Near misses were recorded and reviewed when they occurred and the pharmacist would discuss the incident with the members of the dispensary team.
 Examples of near miss error logs were seen from previous months displayed in the dispensary.
 The pharmacy team highlighted 'sound alike' and 'look alike' medicines on the dispensary shelving.
-The pharmacy had recently been having a high incidence of quantity errors.
-In response to this, the pharmacy team were endorsing prescription information forms with 'Q' so as to raise awareness to the pharmacist to recheck the quantity of the medicines.
+Based on previous errors, different forms of Tegretol 200mg tablets had been separated on the dispensary shelf.
+But a recent dispensing error had occurred where sulfasalazine 500mg tablets instead of sulfasalazine 500mg enteric coated tablets had been supplied to a patient and the stock on the shelf was found to be mixed together.
+The pharmacy team agreed to address this.

 Dispensing incidents were recorded electronically and this included a root cause analysis as part of the error investigation.

-A patient safety review was carried out every month by the pharmacist and trends were looked for as well as changes that need to occur to mitigate the risk of further errors occurring.
+Every month, a patient safety review was carried out by the pharmacist and trends are looked for as well as changes that need to occur to reduce the incidence of errors occurring.
 Following one of these reviews, the team had a general discussion about the areas they need to watch out for and the pharmacist would talk to each individual member of the pharmacy team about the areas they each need to be aware of.

 There was an established workflow in the pharmacy where labelling, dispensing and checking activities were carried out at dedicated areas of the work benches.

 The team used stackable containers to hold dispensed medicines to prevent the mixing up different prescriptions.
 Dispensing labels were also seen to have been signed by two different people indicating who had dispensed and who had checked a prescription.

 Standard operating procedures (SOPs) were in place for the services provided and those examined had been reviewed within the past two years.

 There was a complaints procedure in place and staff were all clear on the processes they should follow if they received a complaint.
 The pharmacy team gathered feedback on an annual basis using Community Pharmacy Patient Questionnaires (CPPQs).

 A certificate of public liability and indemnity insurance was held electronically on the company's intranet and was valid and in date.
 Records of controlled drugs (CD) and patient returned controlled drugs were seen to be retained.
 The address that a CD was received from was often omitted from the records.
-A sample of Palexia 50mg sustained release capsules was checked for record accuracy and this was seen as being correct at the time of the inspection.
+A sample of a random CD was checked for record accuracy and this was seen as being correct at the time of the inspection.
 Controlled drug balances were checked weekly.
-Out of date CDs were separated from regular CD stock and labelled appropriately.